 Jenna Ridder, PT, DPT, graduated from The College of William & Mary in 2006 in Williamsburg, Virginia, with a Bachelor of Science in both Kinesiology and Neuroscience.
 She then obtained her Doctor of Physical Therapy degree in 2011 from Virginia Commonwealth University.
 After graduation, Jenna practiced acute care physical therapy and gained extensive experience in post-surgical Orthopedics, Trauma, Vascular Surgery, Cardiac Surgery, Acute Care Surgery, Burns, Neurosurgery, Cancer/Bone Marrow Transplant, and Surgery/Trauma Intensive Care Units.
-In 2015, she moved to Colorado Springs and had her first of two daughters.
-She continued her rehab experience at Penrose/St Francis Hospital with Centura Health with her passion for vestibular rehab.
+In 2015, she moved to Colorado Springs and had her first of three daughters.
+In 2016, Jenna continued her acute care and inpatient rehab experience at Penrose/St Francis Hospital with Centura Health.

-Jenna was excited to join Balance Point Rehab in 2019 and specialize in vestibular, balance, and fall prevention therapy.
+Jenna was excited to join Balance Point Rehab in 2019 to specialize in vestibular, balance, and fall prevention therapy.

-Jenna has received advanced certification in cervicogenic dizziness, as well as many hours of mentoring from her colleagues.
-She has received certificates from several vestibular continuing education courses and continues to work toward her vestibular/balance rehab competencies.
+Jenna has received an advanced certification in Vestibular Rehabilitation: A Competency-Based Course from Duke University and the APTA, as well as Cervicogenic Dizziness, Concussion Management, and Dry Needling from the American Academy of Manipulative Therapy.
 She enjoys seeing her patients thrive and improve after learning balance techniques and symptomatic improvement of their vestibular problems.

 Meagan Banning Barber, PT, DPT